fnproject/fn/docs/developers/eventspec.md

 # Fn Project Common Events Specification  and CloudEvent protocol extensions:

+*For Discussion*  - this document is not yet implemented.

 Fn  containers communicate with the platform via the open cloud events specification Cloud events is a meta-standard for defining event types exchanged between distributed systems- function containers may receive events of one type or multiple types depending on the implementation